Mental Health

 If your charity is one of the following, you are not eligible to apply if:

-- Your charity's sole focus is supporting children and young people who have experienced ACEs, but through the provision of sport and leisure activities, nature based activities, mentoring, befriending, peer support, etc.
+• Your charity's sole focus is supporting children and young people who have experienced ACEs, but you do so solely through the provision of one or more of the following: sport and leisure activities, nature based activities, mentoring, befriending, peer support, employment skills, etc.

-- You are a refugee / asylum seeker charity (even if you run mental health programmes to overcome trauma and abuse)
+• You are a refugee / asylum seeker / human trafficking / modern slavery charity (even if you run mental health programmes to overcome trauma and abuse)

 If your charity is eligible to apply, the following services or project types are not eligible for support: